 In just a few short years, Lenny Rachitsky has become one of the most respected thought leaders in product management.
 Every week on Lenny’s Podcast, he interviews other top product experts — recent guests include Ryan J. Salva, VP of Product at Github, and Adam Grenier, former Head of Growth Marketing & Innovation at Uber.

 Lenny’s got a knack for asking the right questions and drawing actionable insights from his guests.
-He also has a strong background in building and growing SaaS products.
+He also has a strong background in product management for SaaS from building and growing SaaS products.
 Before pivoting into writing and podcasting, he was a Product Lead at Airbnb for over 7 years, and a startup founder prior to that.

 Lenny’s weekly newsletter is chock-full of great tips and boasts 250K+ subscribers on Substack.
 You can also find him on Twitter where he shares practical advice with his 145K followers.